The ultimate Gravity SMTP guide: Everything you need to know

 You won’t need to manually reconnect to the services that you’re using – Gravity SMTP will seamlessly migrate all of the connections so you can continue sending your site’s emails without any effort on your part.

-An In-Depth Look at Gravity SMTP’s Integrations
+An in-depth look at Gravity SMTP’s integrations

 Which service should you use?
 Here’s a quick breakdown of the dedicated integrations…